-Ida B. Wells-Barnett, born in Holly Springs, Mississippi, in 1863 to enslaved parents, was one of the most relentless warriors for racial justice of her time.
+Ida B. Wells-Barnett was born in Holly Springs, Mississippi, on July 16, 1862 to enslaved parents.
+Wells-Barnett was one of the most relentless warriors for racial justice of her time.
 Propelled by the undercurrent of her faith in a God who saw the plight of her people, Wells-Barnett fought tirelessly against the system of lynching in the American South—even under the threat of being lynched herself.

 In 1878, both of her parents died from yellow fever.
 As the oldest of eight siblings, she turned down the offer from relatives to split the children up among them.
 Instead, the teenager decided to care for them herself.
 Wells-Barnett had attended Shaw University, now Rust College, in Holly Springs and got a teaching job at a school near her hometown.
 She was able to keep her family together until 1883, when she left for better work in Memphis.
 Little did she know that this transition would thrust her into a life-long career in activism.